Mfigueira/weigh-me/README.md

 Project stack:

 - Backend (API): Python with Flask - Deployed to Heroku
-- DB: PostgreSQL (remotely integrated in Heroku)
+- DB: PostgreSQL
-- Frontend: React - Deployed to Vercel
+- Frontend: React - TypeScript - Deployed to Vercel

 ## How does it work?